BatoolBtoush/reading-notes/Class04.md

 ## ***Thinking Recursively in Python***

-The key concept of **Recusive thinking** is:
+The key concept of **Recursive thinking** is:

-Solving a big problem can be done by dividing it into subproblems and solvong each one of them at a time.
+Solving a big problem can be done by dividing it into subproblems and solving each one of them at a time.

 <br>

-**Recursive Function** can be defined as the function that refers or calls itself repeatidly until a certain condition is met then it returns a value.
+**Recursive Function** can be defined as the function that refers or calls itself repeatedly until a certain condition is met then it returns a value.
 And the structure for all Recursive Functions is the same, as it's made up of two parts:
 1. **Base Case**
-2. **Recurise Case**
+2. **Recursive Case**

 <br>